Kaiserrrrrr/aqtive/README.md

 | **Architecture** | Arch Linux | Post-Archinstall |

 ## 🚀 Installation
-Run this command after using Archinstall (as a user with `sudo` privileges).
+Run this command after using archinstall (as a user with `sudo` privileges).

 ```bash
 curl -fsSL https://is.gd/aqtive | sh